hoovern422/SVG_EDITOR/README.md

 ### Instructions for how to run/access the server:
 1. Clone the project at https://github.com/hoovern422/SVG_EDITOR
 2. Download and install the latest version of npm
-3. Install a version of node.js that's compatible with the ffi-napi package (versions 12.22.9 and below or versions 17.0.0 and above).
+3. Install a version of node.js that's compatible with the latest version of the ffi-napi package.
 To install a specific version of node.js using npm, enter the following three commands:
     - "npm cache clean"
     - "npm install -g n"
     - "n [version number]"